anthony-ha/EZ-Workouts/_PRESS-RELEASE.md

 ## Closing and Call to Action ##
   > Get started on your dream body today!!
 The hardest part of going to the gym is actually going!

+## Cloning this project ##
+  > After cloning this project, you're going to want to run a few commands to get started:

+  > Install necessary dependencies "npm install"

+  > Compile your files with webpack and babel "npm run build"

+  > Start up your server "npm run start"